Best small cars to buy 2024

 Best small cars: buying advice

-Consider your budget, and remember to think about fuel and insurance costs, too.
+Work out your budget, and remember to think about fuel and insurance costs, too.
 Modern petrol engines have come a long way in the last few years, especially in smaller models – as such, diesel-powered small cars are becoming increasingly difficult to recommend and many manufacturers don’t even offer diesels.
 We recommend only choosing one if you plan to do mostly long-distance motorway work.
-Small turbocharged petrol engines are designed to provide decent performance without sacrificing economy – they are great all-rounder options for mixed driving.
+Small turbocharged petrol engines are designed to provide decent performance without sacrificing economy – they are great all-round options for mixed driving.
+Electric small car models cost more up front but the gap is narrowing and you should enjoy significantly lower running costs.

 One of the most important aspects of buying a new car is a test drive; a car that fits your needs on paper may not feel that way in person.
 Be sure to test your small car on roads similar to those you plan to do most of your day-to-day driving on – it makes sense to get an accurate idea of what to expect once you buy.
 If you have any bulky items, like a pushchair or a bike, that you often carry in your car, take them along and see if they fit in the new one.